 Direction

-Now it's up to the cathedral city.
-Past a plaque commemorating the Hitler assassin Count Schenck zu Stauffenberg, who spent many years in Bamberg, the path leads through idyllic old town alleys.
-The shortest way to Bamberg Cathedral is through Karolinenstraße.
-Those who have not yet managed to visit one of the quaint, traditional beer and speciality restaurants have ample opportunity to do so here.
-Go to the "Hofbräu", the "Ahörnla" or the "Schlenkerla".
+Now it's time to head up to the cathedral city.
+Passing a plaque in memory of the Hitler assassin Count Schenck zu Stauffenberg, who spent many years in Bamberg, the route leads through idyllic old town alleyways.
+The shortest route to Bamberg Cathedral is through Karolinenstraße.
+If you have not yet managed to visit one of the quaint, traditional beer and speciality restaurants, you have plenty of opportunity here.
+There's the "Hofbräu", the "Ahörnla" or the "Schlenkerla".

-Once on the Domberg, the church with its four towers impresses in equal measure with its size and grace.
+Once on the Domberg, the church with its four towers impresses with its size and grace in equal measure.
 They lend it a majestic aura.

-Construction of Bamberg Cathedral began in 1004, when the Romanesque style still dominated church architecture, and was completed after 40 years, when the Gothic style took hold.
-The cathedral received an ornate interior, for which many artists and sculptors came to Bamberg from numerous countries.
-Among them was the famous carver Tilmann Riemenschneider.
-The building was initiated by the later Emperor Henry II, who is buried in the cathedral next to his wife.
-This is why the episcopal cathedral is considered an imperial cathedral.
+Construction of Bamberg Cathedral began in 1004, when the Romanesque style still dominated church architecture, and was completed 40 years later when the Gothic style arrived.
+The cathedral was given an ornate interior, for which many artists and sculptors from numerous countries came to Bamberg.
+Among them was the famous sculptor Tilmann Riemenschneider.
+The building was initiated by the future Emperor Henry II, who is buried in the cathedral next to his wife.
+The episcopal cathedral is therefore considered an imperial cathedral.
 The only papal tomb north of the Alps is also located here.
-The most famous work of art in the cathedral is the Bamberg Rider, a stone equestrian statue in the Romanesque style from the first half of the 13th century.
+The most famous work of art in the cathedral is the Bamberg Horseman, a stone equestrian statue in the Romanesque style from the first half of the 13th century.
 It is one of the most famous landmarks of the city of Bamberg.
-The rider is King Stephen of Hungary.
-He had come to Bamberg at that time to marry the sister of Emperor Henry.
+The horseman is King Stephen of Hungary.
+At the time, he had come to Bamberg to marry Emperor Henry's sister.

 Domplatz 2e